 That time of the year is finally sneaking up on us!
-The time where roads get a little sleeker, the pumpkin spice latte’s are out in full force and holiday shopping means more stress and last minute trips.
+The time where roads get a little sleeker, the pumpkin spice latte’s are out in full force, and holiday shopping means more stress and last minute trips.
 Which means that people are more and more distracted on the roads this time of year.
-So we have decided to put together some Holiday Driving Safety Tips to help you get through this upcoming season.
+So our personal injury lawyer put together some Holiday Driving Safety Tips to help you get through this upcoming season.

 Distractions, Distractions, Distractions: they happen to all of us.
 Kids yelling at each other in the back seat, coffee spilling on you as you are trying to make that pesky left turn and hoping that you won’t have to park too far away from Old Navy and will be able to get the kids in and out in a flash.
 Distractions are even more pronounced during this season because our minds on constantly on about fifty things at a time and because we have a tendency to travel a bit more during the holidays.
 When you get behind the wheel, try to make driving the priority.
 Avoid using cell phones, adjusting the or changing CD’s, reading maps or navigation, and perhaps hold off on eating or drinking a any liquids until you have reached your destination.

 Stay Alert!
 Keep your eyes as focused on the road ahead of you and beside you as you possibly can.
 Do your best to drive defensively.
 And always remember to wear your seat belt and expect the unexpected.